Jeff Gerth

-Jeff Gerth is an American former investigative reporter for The New York Times who has written lengthy, probing stories that drew both praise and criticism.
+Jeff Gerth is an American investigative reporter.
+He spent several years at The New York Times, writing lengthy, probing stories.
 He won a Pulitzer Prize in 1999 for covering the transfer of American satellite-launch technology to China.
 He broke stories about the Whitewater controversy and the Chinese scientist Wen Ho Lee.

 Early life and education

 Gerth attended Shaker Heights High School in Ohio in the 1960s, where he was a member of the Junior Council on World Affairs and captain of the golf team.
 He was a varsity golfer at Northwestern University where he received a degree in business administration.

 Career

 Gerth began his career not in newspapers, but in the marketing department of Standard Oil of Ohio; he was assigned to write down license plate data of vehicles pulling in and out of gas stations to find out why drivers were choosing Standard Oil's rivals.

 Gerth worked for the 1972 George McGovern presidential campaign, investigating some aspects of the Watergate scandal.
 Then he did some freelance journalism, including an exposé of the La Costa resort's ties to organized crime that ran in Penthouse.
 Gerth, and his co-author, Lowell Bergman, were sued, along with Penthouse, by the founders of the resort for more than half a billion dollars.
 Before trial, Gerth and Bergman both settled and apologized.
 Gerth also collaborated with Seymour Hersh of The New York Times, who recommended that the newspaper should hire him.
 Gerth joined the newspaper in 1976 and spent most of his career in their Washington, D.C. bureau.

 In March 1992, Gerth revealed that beginning in 1978, while Bill Clinton was Arkansas attorney general, he and his wife Hillary were partners in an Ozark real estate deal with James B. McDougal.
 When Clinton was governor, McDougal controlled a bank and Madison Guaranty, a savings and loan.
 Gerth's stories raised the question of whether it was appropriate for a governor to be in business partnership with someone having immediate financial interests in an industry regulated by the state.
 Gerth's reporting was criticized by liberal columnist Gene Lyons for "not particularly fair or balanced stories that combine a prosecutorial bias and the art of tactical omission."
 Other criticisms centered on the unclear time line - it was difficult to pick out that Bill Clinton was attorney general, not governor, at the time the partnership was created, and that Jim McDougal did not own a business regulated by the state until passage of the Garn–St. Germain Depository Institutions Act in 1982, four years after creation of the partnership.
 (See The Hunting of the President, particularly the book.)

 Gerth reported a controversial Sunday meeting between Clinton and his personal secretary, Betty Currie.
 At the meeting, according to Currie, Clinton asked her a number of sensitive questions, including whether she remembered his ever being alone with Monica Lewinsky.